jacekzlowocki/movie-search/README.md

 ## TODO

-This app is not completed.
-Below is the list of tasks needed to be completed.
+This app is not complete!
+Below is the list of changes to be implemented.

 ### Technical:
 - [ ] design consultancy with actual designer ;)